Your liver is generally a strong organ. Its job is to filter chemicals from your blood. It usually does this very well.

 These CD4 upper limits are not thought important if you already have an undetectable viral load and are switching one of your current drugs to nevirapine.
 They do not relate to pregnant women who are using a single dose of nevirapine as part of treatment to reduce the risk of transmitting HIV to their baby.

 Close monitoring (every two weeks) in the first two months of therapy is recommended for anyone who starts a nevirapine-based combination.
 This is when liver problems first start to occur.
-Liver toxicity may also build up slowly and so routine monitoring after the first two months is also important.
+Liver toxicity might also build up slowly and so routine monitoring after the first two months is also important.

 Nevirapine must be taken as one tablet (200mg) once daily for the first two weeks.